Encrypting PXC Traffic¶

-After it is restarted, the node uses these files to encrypt communication with clients.
+After restart the node will use these files to encrypt communication with clients.
 MySQL clients require only the second part of the configuration to communicate with cluster nodes.

-MySQL generates the default key and certificate files and places them in the data directory.
+Starting from the version 5.7, MySQL generates default key and certificate files and places them in data directory.
 You can either use them or generate new certificates.
-For generation of new certificate please refer to Generate keys and certificates manually section.
+For generation of new certificate please refer to Generating Keys and Certificates Manually section.

-The traffic of each type is transferred via a different channel, and so it is important to configure secure channels for all 3 variants to completely secure the replication traffic.
+Traffic of each type is transferred via different channel, and so it is important to configure secure channels for all 3 variants to completely secure the replication traffic.

-Percona XtraDB Cluster supports a single configuration option which helps to secure the complete replication traffic, and is often referred to as SSL automatic configuration.
-You can also configure the security of each channel by specifying independent parameters.
+Starting from 5.7, PXC supports a single configuration option which helps to secure complete replication traffic, and is often referred as Automatic Configuration.
+User can also ignore this and configure security of each channel by specifying independent parameters.

-channel for replication.
-This variable is not dynamic and so it cannot be changed
+This variable is not dynamic and so cannot be changed on runtime.
+To

-pxc-encrypt-cluster-traffic=ON has the effect of applying the following settings in the
+pxc-encrypt-cluster-traffic=ON has effect of applying the following settings in

 my.cnf configuration file: